Invosy - More cashflow

 2. Keep your budget in line with your goals

-3. Consider potential hidden costs
+3. Take into account possible hidden costs

-4. Measure the return on investment (ROI)
+4. Measure the return on capital invested

 Marketing plan

-SMART method
+The SMART method

 • Specific